 4. Mammogram awareness campaign

-EVMS also used Feedtrail to remind patients who were due or overdue for a mammogram to schedule an appointment during Breast Cancer Awareness Month.
+EVMS also used personalized Feedtrail text messages to remind patients who were due or overdue for a mammogram to schedule an appointment during Breast Cancer Awareness Month.
 “Our focus here is to be proactive, not reactive,” Leslie says.

 “We know that our patients need some screening to maintain their health, so any way we can try to get in touch with our patients, we are.
-It’s an easy way for us to communicate [with them] and improve their health outcomes.”
+It’s an easy way for us to communicate with patients and improve their health outcomes.” voiced Leslie.

 5. Positive feedback for clinicians

-Despite some hesitance from the CEO, the Quality Office also uses patient feedback to evaluate residents’ clinical competencies at different stages of their academic careers.
-“We felt that it was such a big and important step because it’s very hard to improve if you don’t know how you’re doing,” Margaret says.
+The Quality Office also uses patient feedback to evaluate residents’ clinical competencies at different stages of their academic careers.
+“We felt that it was such a big and important step because it’s very hard to improve if you don’t know how you’re doing,” Dr. Baumgarten says.
 “We’re teaching residents that experience influences clinical outcomes.”

 Looking Ahead